 Lizards are regarded as the most successful reptiles.
-They are very diverse, and so diverse that it’s often hard to box-in and categories all lizards into the group as lizards can be very different.
+They are very diverse, and so diverse that it’s often hard to box-in and categories all lizards into the group, as they can be very different from each other.
 For example, some lizards lay eggs, whereas others develop inside their mother; and stranger still, some have legs, whereas others are close to legless.
 The world’s rainforests contain half of all life on Earth and contain fantastic examples of this group of reptiles.
 Some are incredibly camouflaged to blend in with their environments, some have incredible methods of hunting and others can even glide between the trees.

 Rainforest Lizards – Boyd Forest Dragon

-Boyd forest dragons (Hypsilurus boydii) are a commonly encountered lizard found in the rainforest of Daintree National Park, north Queensland, Australia and surrounding rainforest.
+Boyd forest dragons (Hypsilurus boydii), the pictured species above, are a commonly encountered lizard found in the rainforest of Daintree National Park, north Queensland, Australia and surrounding rainforest.
 Their coloration helps them blend in with the trees they cling to.
 When walking in the rainforest, you may see these animals clinging to different trees close to the track.
 You can easily identify these lizards by their yellowish loose skin under their chin, which has large white spines or scales.
 They also have a crest of pointed scales on their heads.

 Found throughout eastern Australia, lace monitors (Varanus varius) are another lizard you are likely to see in the Australian rainforest.
 There are also a few other monitors you may see in the rainforests of Australia and Indonesia, such as the tree monitors.
 Lace monitors feed on a range of things on the forest floor and can also climb trees.
 Recently, researchers found that monitors are mildly venomous.
 Bites from monitors, such as the large Komodo dragons of Indonesian islands, were thought to bring down prey mainly by infection, but now we know some monitors are capable of envenomation.